-The Office of Multi-Ethnic Student Affairs also supports all students during times of crisis and everyday life.
+The Office of Multi-Ethnic Student Affairs (MESA) also supports all students during times of crisis and everyday life.

 The Bias Response Team is committed to providing support and a safe space for students who are targets of bias.
 To report a bias incident, call 734-615-BIAS (2427).
 Alternatively, utilize the online form to report a Bias Incident.

 Counseling and Psychological Services (CAPS) is committed to providing multicultural and multidisciplinary expert therapeutic support.
 Clinical services include brief personal therapy for individuals and groups and crisis intervention.

 The Office of the Vice President for Student Life (OVPSL) is an excellent referral source for students uncertain about where to turn for assistance.
 Students will encounter informed and caring staff able to facilitate appropriate referrals within and beyond Student Life.

 The following statements and webpages provide the most updated and accurate information related to the potential changes in federal immigration policies and other important university statements.

 Serves the international population, facilitates intercultural and international education, and fosters a global campus community at the University of Michigan and beyond.

 Counseling and Psychological Services (CAPS)

 Fosters the psychological development and emotional well-being of students through confidential counseling and psychotherapy.